portdeveloper/vibe-iseven/README.md

 - OpenAI for making AI accessible
 - The mathematical concept of even numbers (ancient mathematicians)
-- You, for appreciating the absurdity of AI-powered modulo operations
+- You, for exploring AI-powered mathematical operations

 ---